GRAPHICS BOOT 00/50

 Content Pipeline from Markdown to Manifest

-I wanted content ingestion to be deterministic, so I pushed everything through one script: scripts/build-content.js.
-It reads frontmatter and markdown body, renders HTML, computes normalized fields, and groups entries by section.
-Result is one manifest file at generated/posts.json.
+I wanted content ingestion to be deterministic, so I pushed everything through one build entry point: BuildContentMain.
+It walks content/ recursively, parses frontmatter and markdown body, renders HTML, computes normalized fields, and groups entries by section.
+Result is still one manifest file at generated/posts.json, but the active pipeline is now PureScript-first instead of a custom JS content script.

 Single manifest became the contract between two worlds.
 Prerender needs typed input to build every route.
 Hydration needs the same data shape to avoid runtime drift.
 Using one artifact for both removed a lot of subtle mismatch bugs.